 3. Work out what you can afford

-If you’re mortgage repayments are likely to go up, work out if you can afford the increase.
+If your mortgage repayments are likely to go up, work out if you can afford the increase.
 Create a budget and see if there are any areas you might be able to cut back.
 If the increases are likely to be in the future, then start building up a savings buffer so you will be able to afford them when they hit.

-You don’t have to be in debt to seek help, a debt adviser can help you budget and assess your income/expenditure early before you get into any financial difficulty.
+You don’t have to be in debt to seek help.
+A debt adviser can help you budget and assess your income/expenditure early before you get into any financial difficulty.
 Use our debt advice locator tool to find free debt advice.

 5. Build up your credit score